dboryga/ts-objectify-type/README.md

 ## Examples

-There are several type groups that are represented in different way to provide the most information, specific for the type.
+There are several type groups, each represented by an interface.
+The interfaces are designed to provide the most information from the corresponding type.

 ### Basic